For Teachers

 Where can I learn more about dysgraphia?

-Starting in Fall 2023, we are working with schools and school districts to provide professional development sessions for educators.
+We are also working with schools and school districts to provide professional development sessions for educators.
 Email Jennifer at jennifer@dysgraphia.life to inquire and schedule.